mortenlj/dockerma/README.rst

 Releasing a new version
 -----------------------

+TODO: This is the old way.
+After the move to github.com, the pipeline needs to be reimplemented using Github Actions

 1. Tag the new version: ``hg tag v1.2.3``
 2. Push the tag to Bitbucket
 3. Watch the pipeline publish the new version to PyPI